hsynterkr/npm/README.md

 `getPosts(options)` : returns array of posts.
 Use options to apply filters.

+`getPostsByGithubProject(repoName, options)` : returns array of posts related to github repositry.
+Use options (optionally) to apply filters.

 `getPendingPosts()` : alias to get pending posts

 `getPendingPostsByModeratorAndCategory(moderator, category)` : alias to get pending posts for the given moderator in the given category